underlay/styx/docs/TABLES.md

 Styx keeps six more tables similar to the Triple tables, but with keys of just two terms: exactly 17 bytes each.
 The major table keys encode the three rotations of two terms (`{i: sp, j: po, k: os}`), and the minor table keys encode the three _reverse rotations_ of two terms (`{x: so, y: ps, z: op}`).

-The values for all of these keys are (big-endian) uint64s that count the number of distinct entries in corresponding Triple table that begin with the same two terms.
+The values for all of these keys are (big-endian) uint64s that count the number of distinct entries in the corresponding Triple table that begin with the same two terms.
 The value for the key `[105 0 0 0 0 0 0 0 4 0 0 0 0 0 0 0 2]` is the _number of keys_ beginning with `[97 0 0 0 0 0 0 0 4 0 0 0 0 0 0 0 2]` (or, in other words, the number of distinct solutions for `[97 0 0 0 0 0 0 0 4 0 0 0 0 0 0 0 2 ? ? ? ? ? ? ? ?]`).

 Every major key has a "dual" minor key that encodes the same two terms in reverse order.
 The prefixes of duals are offset by one: `i` keys are dual with `y` keys, `j` keys are dual with `z` keys, and `k` keys are dual with `x` keys.
 Every key has the same value as its dual.